27 (Not Very) Good Excuses for Late Payments

 It happens to everyone.
-The “oh crud” moment when you realise that a bill needed to be paid two days ago, and it didn’t happen.
-However, if chronic late payments are common for you, then you’re probably practiced in the ways to rationalise not paying a bill.
+The “oh crud” moment when you realise that a bill or cash loan repayment had to be paid two days ago, and it didn’t happen.
+If this is a common occurrence for you, then you’re probably well practised in giving good excuses for late payments.
+So without further ado, let’s look at the top 27 reasons for missing payments (disclaimer: your service provider or lender is not going to thank you for these…).

-Yep, it’s the old stand by.
-You mailed your check out for a bill late, hoping it wouldn’t be cashed until you had the money in your account.
-Plan better next time.
+Yep, it’s a classic.
+You mailed your cheque out late for a bill, hoping it wouldn’t be cashed until you had the money in your account.
+Ok but, plan better next time.

-In this day and age, you should be keep a careful eye on all your accounts online.
-There’s no excuse not to know exactly how much you’re spending.
+A commonly used excuse but to be honest, in this day and age, you should be keeping a careful eye on all your accounts online.

 25. I didn’t understand how the balance due is calculated

-Before you open any credit accounts, always make sure you understand the terms and conditions.
-Don’t get stuck in a situation you can’t handle.
+Another common reason for unpaid bills.
+Our advice?
+Before you open any credit accounts or apply for a loan, always make sure you understand the terms and conditions.

 24. Fear of low account balance

-This is just how it works.
 You get paid, you pay your bills.
-Sometimes that means you might have a low bank account balance for a few days until it starts all over again.
-You just need to plan for it rather than it being a surprise.
+That’s just how it works.
+Sometimes that means you might have a low bank balance for a few days until it starts all over again.
+Make sure you plan for it rather than it being a surprise.

 23. My roommate hasn’t paid me his/her half

 Roommate situations can be tricky.
-But if the bill is in your name don’t let that get in the way of paying bills on time.
+But if the bill is in your name don’t let that be an excuse for late payment.
 It hurts you in the long run if you don’t pay your bills, so talk to your roommate pronto.

-OK, in today’s world, there are so many other ways to pay than a check.
+Maybe 40 years ago, this would have been a good excuse for a late payment.
+But in today’s world, there are so many other ways to pay.
 Go online and get that bill paid!

 21. I didn’t know I had to pay separately for utilities